avocado-framework/avocado/docs/source/GetStartedGuide.rst

 As you can see, the UI output is suppressed and only the job log is shown, making this a useful feature for test development and debugging.

-.. _Avocado Long Term Supportability: https://www.redhat.com/archives/avocado-devel/2016-April/msg00038.html
+.. _Avocado Long Term Stability: https://www.redhat.com/archives/avocado-devel/2016-April/msg00038.html